BMB-STAT/BMB-STAT5/chapter1.md

 `@question`
 What R produces here is referred to as an ANOVA table.
-The first column represents the source of variation, both between groups (1st row - walk$treatment) and within groups (second row - Residuals).
+The first column represents the source of variation, both between groups (1st row - treatment) and within groups (second row - Residuals).
 DF stands for degree of freedom.

-Look back to STAT1 to remind yourself of what degrees of freedom are.
+The degree of freedom (df) in statistics is equal to the values that are free to vary without changing the final calculation.

+You can think about in another way; if you know the mean of a dataset, you do not need to know all values within that dataset (n) - but n-1, as the last value can be calculated using the others.
+In this way, n-1 values in the dataset are free to vary without affecting the mean.

+The ANOVA compares the variance of different groups with each other.
+The number of different groups is known as m.
+So for example m could be the different kind of treatments or therapies in this case you are comparing with each other.

+Then we are also interested in the number of repeats or replicates which are labelled with the letter n.
+So in this case the walking speed of 15 patients were recorded for each group.

-Between groups DF is n-1, where n is the number of groups being compared.
+Between groups DF is m-1, where m is the number of groups being compared.

-Within groups DF is m-n, where m is the total number of observations/data points collected.
+Within groups DF is n-m, where n is the total number of observations/data points collected.

 Choose the correct values of n and m.

 `@possible_answers`
-- n = 2, m = 42
+- m = 2, n = 42
-- [n = 3, m = 45]
+- [m = 3, n = 45]
-- n = 3, m = 42
+- m = 3, n = 42
-- n = 2, m = 45
+- m = 2, n = 45

 `@hint`